 Tamarack Active Winglet System Certified

 Tamarack® Aerospace Group, Inc. announces the receipt of an Federal Aviation Administration (FAA) Supplemental Type Certificate (STC) for its Active Winglet system for the Cessna CJ business jet.
 Tamarack now has approval for the installation of its Active Winglets on the Cessna CJ, CJ1, CJ1+ & M2 in the US and all of Europe.
-Tamarack's Active Winglet technology for the CJ and CJ1 provides a fuel saving and range increase of 25%.
-The fuel savings and range increase for the CJ1+ and M2 is 13%.
+Tamarack's Active Winglet technology for the CJ and CJ1 provides a fuel saving and range increase of 20%, and fuel savings and range increase for both the CJ1+ and M2.